-Ready to harvest your inner green thumb?
+Ready to level up your green thumb?
 We’ve picked the easiest vegetables for home gardening.
-With a bit of water, miracle-gro, and love, you’ll be dishing up backyard-to-table meals in no time.
-These tips for home plants are ideal for any level gardener:
+With a bit of water, miracle-gro, and love, you’ll be serving up backyard-to-table meals in no time.

-Forget about buying salad from a bag, arugula fresh from your garden is supreme.
+Forget buying salad from a bag, arugula fresh from your garden is supreme.
 Quickly jazz up any salad with these peppery leaves.
-Most importantly for home gardening, arugula grows fast and easily.
+Arugula is a rapid and hardy grower.

 Tips for home: Plant in a sunny spot in early spring for a spring harvest or late summer for a fall harvest.
 Arugula prefers the cooler days of spring or fall.

-Make room for at least one cucumber in your summer garden and you won’t regret it.
-Trust us.
-There are plenty of ways to use cucumber: in salads, on sandwiches, for pickling, or even replace toast rounds with a cucumber slice and top with a salmon salad for a refreshing party appetizer.
+There are plenty of ways to use the crisp, refreshing cucumber: in salads, on sandwiches, for pickling, or even replace toast rounds with a cucumber slice and top with a salmon salad for a refreshing party appetizer.
 We also love them in water and cocktails.

 Tips for home: If you let them, cucumber plants will sprawl, so give your plants plenty space to stretch their roots and avoid planting cucumbers until all danger of frost has passed.

 Nothing says summer more than a garden full of plump, juicy tomatoes.
 With a little water and a lot of sun, tomato plants will grow and fruit all summer long!
 Tomatoes are rich in antioxidants (not to mention the fact that you’ll get a healthy dose of Vitamin D while home gardening), and nothing is better than a juicy bite of a homegrown tomato.

 Tips for home: Purchase starter plants from your local nursery as a foolproof and time-saving way to start.
 Be sure to support the vines with a cage or stake and pinch back side shoots.